Introduction to Spring Cloud

 Then, need to add a dependency for the group “org.springframework.cloud” an artifact “spring-cloud-starter-config”.
 I have not specified a version as this is already defined in the parent pom’s dependency management section. below dependency we have to add:

 Now, we have to create a bootstrap.yml file (or bootstrap.properties) file in my class path root (under src/main/resources).
-In spring cloud, the application context is initially loaded by using the bootstrap.properties file and it connects to the config server to obtain additional properties
+In the spring cloud, the application context is initially loading by using the bootstrap.properties file and it connects to the config server to obtain additional properties

 I have added the following configurations in my bootstrap.yml file.